 Statistical power is the probability of correctly rejecting the null hypothesis, but could also be described as correctly detecting a trend when one is present (Thomas and Juanes, 1996).
 While somewhat arbitrary, a value of 0.8 is considered to be an indication of a statistical test with reasonable power to detect a trend (Authier et al., 2020).
 In terms of population monitoring, statistical power can be described as the probability of correctly detecting a true change in animal abundance or density.
 Statistical power is affected by a combination of sample size, effect size and parameter variability, or sampling variance (Thomas and Juanes, 1996).
 Effect size relates to biological significance, and in the context of population monitoring is the quantitative population trend over time.
 Considering the potential effect and sample size prior to data collection can help define the survey design and methods required to accurately assess trend, and estimate the minimum detectable effect.
 Conducting a power analysis prior to commiting to a survey design can help ensure that the survey design is sufficiently robust to detect a specific change in the population.
 Therefore, to successfully monitor long term population trends (i.e., to determine if populations are stable, increasing or decreasing), consideration needs to given to both statistical power and biological significance, that is, the minimum effect size that is considered to be biologically important.
 This is crucial for the effective management and conservation of marine species.
 Given the challenges of long term monitoring of cetacean populations, it is unsurprising that between 1995 and 2018, only 20% of the marine mammal stock assessments published from NOAA ( National Oceanic and Atmospheric Administration) fisheries were associated with population trend analyses, and even well-studied stocks required annual estimates over at least 10 years to obtain sufficient power to detect current trends (White et al., 2022) .
 Similarly, Taylor et al. (2007) assessed power to detect trends in a range of marine mammal species, and reached comparable conclusions.
-For example they predicted that from the reviewed stocks, 72% of precipitous declines in large whales would not be detected given current monitoring efforts.
+For example, they predicted that from the reviewed stocks, 72% of precipitous declines in large whales would not be detected given current monitoring efforts.
 Likewise, Moretti (2019) determined that it would take 25-30 years of photo-ID data collection to detect an annual decline of 5% for Blainville’s beaked whales (Mesoplodon densirostris) on the U.S Navy range ‘Atlantic Undersea Test and Evaluation Center’ (AUTEC).
 The photo-ID monitoring program for Cuvier’s beaked whale (Ziphius cavirostris) on the Southern California Acoustic Range (SOAR) is considered to be a high intensity survey effort, however these efforts would not allow for detection of a 50% decline over the 11 years of survey effort (Curtis et al., 2020).